-First off, we're very grateful for anything you'd care to send us to review but we'd like to provide a quick summary of submission guidelines .
+OK - that's out of the way so onto the submissions guidelines.
+First off, we're very grateful for anything you'd care to send us to review but we'd like to provide a quick summary of our submission guidelines to avoid disappointment:

 - ReadItDaddy is written by a full time hard working dad and his daughter.
 We don't feature paid-for content or sponsored posts, and will always state when something has been sent to us for review (with no obligation to review, obviously).

-- Book of the Week Nominations come out on Friday, usually at 9.00 AM GMT sharp.
-Sometimes we choose 2 (one each) because we don't always agree (have you ever tried compromising with a 6 year old?
+- Book of the Week Nominations come out on Friday, usually at 9.30 AM GMT and 10 AM GMT sharp.
+We nearly always choose 2 (one each) because we don't always agree (have you ever tried compromising with a 7-8 year old?
 How did that work out for you :)

-- We cannot stress this enough.
-We do this for free, in our spare time, and time is precious.
+- We can post news items to the blog but please consider the following: We do this for free, in our spare time, and time is precious.
 Please don't be offended if we're slow to get back to you or slow to post your reviews - or as previously stated if we don't get back to you at all.
 We have a packed schedule, we do stick to it, and above all we like to choose what we review and we choose to review books we really like.
 Makes sense really!

 - Sometimes we make mistakes.
 We're only human.
 Imagine having a review schedule of 30 books, squeezing in review time and then realising you've misspelled someone's name - or the name of their book - or Blogger has dished up the wrong header image?
 We feel pretty silly about these things but will endeavour to correct our mistakes as quickly as possible.